giuliocellesi/ThermostatHouseSystem/README.md

 ## Repository Structure

-    /code: Contains Verilog source code files for the thermostat system.
+/TopModule_Thermostat: Contains Verilog source code files for the thermostat system.
-    /docs: Includes the project report documenting functional, technical, and demonstration aspects of the system.
+/Report.pdf: Includes the project report documenting functional, technical, and demonstration aspects of the system.
 /testbench: Holds testbench files

 ## How to Use

 Clone the repository to your local machine.
-    Navigate to the /code directory.
+Navigate to the /TopModule_Thermostat directory.
 Upload the Verilog files to your BASYS3 FPGA board using your preferred synthesis tool.
-    Refer to the documentation in the /docs directory for detailed information on system functionality, technical aspects, and demonstration instructions.
+Refer to the documentation in the Report.pdf for detailed information on system functionality, technical aspects, and demonstration instructions.